Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Evaluation of LLM agents on

 \subsection{Quantitative Analysis}

 Table~\ref{tab:baselines} shows the overall file-level FL effectiveness of studied techniques on \bench{}.

-\parabf{Comparison with IR-based methods.} Overall, existing agents outperform all traditional IR methods, indicating the benefits from agentic solutions in identifying buggy locations for large scale systems.
+\parabf{Comparison with IR-based methods.} Overall, existing agents outperform all traditional IR methods, indicating the advantages of agentic approaches for locating bugs in large-scale systems.
 For instance, \sweagent achieves the best effectiveness with an MRR of 0.476, significantly surpassing other methods.
 Among IR methods, BLUiR performs the best, but only with an MRR of 0.321.

 \parabf{Comparison with general software system.} Although outperforming traditional IR methods, existing agents still exhibit limited overall effectiveness on Linux kernel.
 For instance, even the best-performing \sweagent only achieves a top-1 recall of only 0.416 on \bench{}, which is much lower than when it is applied to general software systems (i.e., \swebench{}).
 In particular, Fig.\ref{fig:agents_compare} compares the \fl effectiveness of agents in Linux systems (i.e., on \bench) and in general software systems (i.e., on \swebench).
 The reported \swebench results are from previous work~\citep{DBLP:journals/corr/abs-2407-01489}.
 We can observe a marked performance decline for all the LLM agents on \bench compared to \swebench, with recall values decreasing by more than 0.15.
 Such an effectiveness drop underscores the heightened challenges associated with \fl in the larger and more intricate Linux kernel codebase than general software systems.